Yoast/wordpress-seo/README.md

-# js-page-analysis
+# js-text-analysis
-Project bringing the Yoast page analysis functionality to the client side
+Project bringing the Yoast text analysis functionality to the client side